Tony Romo: 2007 season

-Romo began the 2007 season with four touchdown passes and an additional touchdown rush, the first of his career, defeating the New York Giants 45–35 in the Cowboys' first game of the regular season He earned NFC Offensive Player of the Week for Week 1.
-Romo added 329 passing yards and two touchdown passes in the Cowboys' Week 3 34–10 win over the Chicago Bears.
-The following week, he passed for 339 yards and three touchdowns in a 35–7 win over the St. Louis Rams.
-He ran for an additional touchdown.
+During the season-opening 45–35 victory over the New York Giants, Romo threw for 345 yards, four touchdowns, and an interception to go along with three carries for 11 yards and his first rushing touchdown.
+Romo earned NFC Offensive Player of the Week honors for his performance against the Giants.
+Two weeks later against the Chicago Bears, Romo threw for 329 yards, two touchdowns, and an interception during a 34–10 victory.
+In the next game, he had 339 passing yards and three touchdowns to go along with three carries 24 yards and a touchdown during a 35–7 victory over the St. Louis Rams.
 Romo earned NFC Offensive Player of the Month for September.
 In September 2007, Romo's father was diagnosed with prostate cancer.
 Romo stated that, while upset about the family crisis, he still had to continue to focus on his career.

-In Week 5, on Monday Night Football against the Buffalo Bills, Romo threw five interceptions (four in the first half, two of which were returned for touchdowns) and lost a fumble in the 25–24 victory.
+During a narrow Week 5 25–24 victory over the Buffalo Bills on Monday Night Football, Romo threw for 309 yards, two touchdowns, and five interceptions (four in the first half, two of which were returned for touchdowns) while also losing a fumble.
 He became the second person in the history of Monday Night Football to throw five interceptions in a winning effort.

 On October 29, Romo reached an agreement to a six-year, $67.5 million contract extension with the Cowboys.

-On November 29 against the Green Bay Packers, in a game between 10–1 teams, Romo threw four touchdown passes (bringing his season total to 33), breaking Danny White's (29) record from 1983.
-He earned NFC Offensive Player of the Week for his game against the Packers.
-On December 22 against the Carolina Panthers, Romo became the first Cowboys' quarterback to pass for more than 4,000 yards in a season.
-December 30 against the Washington Redskins, Romo broke the Cowboys' season completions record with his 335th completion, a short pass to tight end Jason Witten.
-The Cowboys finished the season with a 13–3 record.
-He finished the 2007 season with 4,211 passing yards, 36 touchdowns, and 19 interceptions.
+During a Week 12 37–27 victory over the Green Bay Packers, Romo threw for 309 yards, four touchdowns, and an interception; his four touchdowns brought his season total to 33, breaking Danny White's (29) record from 1983.
+Romo earned NFC Offensive Player of the Week for his game against the Packers.
+During a Week 16 20–13 road victory over the Carolina Panthers, he completed 28-of-42 passes for 257 yards, a touchdown, and an interception while also becoming the first Cowboys' quarterback to pass for more than 4,000 yards in a season.
+In the regular-season finale against the Washington Redskins, Romo broke the Cowboys' season completions record with his 335th completion, a short pass to tight end Jason Witten.

+The Cowboys finished the season atop the NFC East with a 13–3 record and qualified for the playoffs.
+Romo finished the 2007 season with 4,211 passing yards, 36 touchdowns, and 19 interceptions to go along with 31 carries for 129 yards and two touchdowns.
 He earned a second consecutive Pro Bowl nomination.

 In the Cowboys' Divisional Round game against the New York Giants, Romo was unable to lead his team to a come-from-behind victory.
 On fourth down with less than half a minute and no timeouts left, Romo threw the ball into the end zone, but it was intercepted by Giants cornerback R. W. McQuarters, ensuring that the Cowboys were eliminated from the playoffs with a 21–17 loss to the eventual Super Bowl XLII champions.